ChaoXu86/python/README.md

-Some erlang util written by ChaoXu (that's me!)
+Some python util written by ChaoXu (that's me!)

 * autochat_en, auto chat robot implemented based on pyaiml and could be used on WeChat.